ArnavD74/MX-RPM-Monitor/README.md

 # Materials needed
 1. Raspberry Pi (with access to GPIO)
 2. Raspbian OS (pre-loaded with Python and RPi.GPIO library)
-3. If you're here from this video
+3. If you're here from [this video](https://www.youtube.com/watch?v=KD2p3KXpSlM) then you will need to wire one switch per machine to a GPIO pin (and GND).
+This can easily be done using an Amoeba Royale PCB, which can be found on Etsy and other websites.
+You will also need one hotswap socket per PCB.
+Diodes and resistors are not required.

 # How to use